 Anti-inflammatory Diet and Omega-3 Fatty Acids

 Because we're talking about inflammation, a great way to combat inflammation is with an anti-inflammatory, alkaline, plant-based diet.
 We talk about this all the time and you can read more about the foods you should and should not be eating here.
 There are a few handy food charts in that blog as well, and filling your diet with these foods is key.
 Adding in green leafy vegetables, colored fruits and vegetables, and healthy fats means that your body can run properly.
 Your body can barely live on processed junk food, yet that’s what the majority of Americans are feeding themselves and their families.
-If you’re having a tough time eating well, at least replace your breakfast with a green smoothie and add omega-3 supplementation into your routine.Omega-3s have been shown to decrease inflammation throughout the body and they contribute to healthier skin, hair, heart, and eyes.
+If you’re having a tough time eating well, at least replace your breakfast with a green smoothie andadd omega-3 supplementation into your routine.Omega-3s have been shown to support the body in many ways.

 We, Eye Love, LLC, are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 MediViz and Heyedrate branded products are made by our company, Eye Love, but we truly believe that our products are the best on the market!
 It is important to know that our products are not intended to diagnose, treat, cure, or prevent any disease.